Selling House in Singapore 2026: Know What You Actually Walk Away With

 A Quiet Word on How I Work

-I shared this approach on MoneyFM 89.3 — how technology and empathy can keep buyers, sellers, and agents in sync from first thought to final handover.
+With decades in Singapore’s property market, I’ve been mentioned in Channel NewsAsia, The Straits Times and 99.co, and shared my approach on MoneyFM 89.3 — how technology and empathy keep buyers, sellers and agents in sync from first thought to final handover.

+Many clients have become long-time friends.
 Their trust is what keeps me raising the bar.

 Let's Talk Through Your Numbers and Your Plan